wikimedia-gadgets/modular-wiki-userscript-base/README.md

 ## How to use
 1. Downloads files and install dependenices
-2. Rename directory "myscriptname-src", replacing 'myscriptname' with the name of your userscript
+2. Rename the directory "myscriptname-src", replacing 'myscriptname' with the name of your userscript
 3. Edit package.json:
    * In the "build:bundle" script, replace 'myscriptname' with the name of the your userscript
    * Replace other keys as require, e.g. name, verson, description, homepage...